critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 ### 4.1 Explanation of the Editor

 Using the editor requires having your EYESY connected to the network.
-See chapter 3, WiFi setup to get connected.
+See Chapter 3, WiFi setup to get connected.
 Once connected, find the IP address of your EYESY which is listed on the WiFi menu.
 In your browser paste the IP after the `http://`.
 It should read something like: `http://192.168.1.106` and you should be seeing the editor:

 ![](images/eyesy_editor.png)